Namespace Terminal.Gui.ViewBase

 - DimFunc

-Represents a function Dim object that computes the dimension by executing the provided function.
+Represents a function Dim object that computes the dimension based on the passed view and by executing the provided function.

 - DimPercent